 March Madness odds

 One of the most popular ways to bet on March Madness is simply picking which team will win it all.
-These odds have been on the move since the season began, with Gonzaga and Baylor pulling away as favorites in the second half.
+Runner-up Gonzaga has opened as title favorites for 2021-22, with Baylor coming in at a close second.

 March Madness props

 Prop betting is becoming more and more popular by the day as regulated sports betting expands throughout the US.
 We're excited for the variety of March Madness props that will be offered — and we can't wait to cash in on the First to 15 prop!

 Betting on the most outstanding player of the NCAA Tournament is a relatively new futures market that is gaining popularity each year due to the big plus-money odds available on pretty much every player.
 The key here is to pick someone from the winning team as the March Madness MVP has come from the national champion every year since 1983.

 March Madness picks